 Open since 1998, Field of Dogs is the only fenced dog park in San Rafael.
 It is ¾ acre and fenced with 4 ft. high chain link.

-TEMPORARY CLOSURE OF DOG PARK: Field of Dogs closed temporarily on Sept.
-15, 2025.
-Our very good friends at Marin County Parks are completing the installation of an accessible, paved path from the parking lot to our gate, enlarging the entrance vestibule for better accessibility, and upgrading our underground drainage system to end or greatly reduce flooding during atmospheric river storms.
+In September and October, our very good friends at Marin County Parks installed an accessible, paved path from the parking lot to our gate, enlarged the entrance vestibule for better accessibility, and upgraded our underground drainage system to end or greatly reduce flooding during atmospheric river storms.

 Field of Dogs has a small, separate section in back for dogs that need it, but you have to pass through the main section of the park to get to the separate section.
 The park has benches and wood picnic tables (some of them beneath a canopy), trees and bushes, and mowed weeds, including foxtails, unfortunately.
 At this time, we cannot afford to remove the foxtails or add lawn, or to replace/refurbish the old, wood picnic tables that give you splinters.
 See Donate.